What is a Nazarene

 The Nazarenes were particularly vilified when they fled to Pella for true Divine protection at the last moment because they simply could not fight under a false Messiah:

-So now the parent Assembly went into hiding, it appears that they remained there for a very long time.
-The world in general believes that Law keeping “Messianic Jews” , or “Nazarenes” of any race, disappeared entirely.
+So now the parent Assembly went into hiding, and it appears that they remained there for a very long time.
+The world in general believes that Torah (Law) keeping “Messianic Jews”, or “Nazarenes” of any race, disappeared entirely.
 Indeed they have kept a very low profile for many centuries.
-Yet for anyone who would look for them, the history of Sabbath observant believers in Yeshua keeps showing up here and there, all over the face of the earth, particularly during the brief respites of freedom such as is present in our Israelite descended nations.
+Yet for anyone who would look for them, the history of Commandment Keeping believers in Yeshua keeps showing up here and there, all over the face of the earth, particularly during the brief respites of freedom such as is present in our Israelite descended nations.
 To consider their historical records you could check out this other site.

 These were certainly dangerous times to be a Nazarene, but it gets much worse.
 Roman control remained quite oppressive and the next Roman invasion (132-135 AD), named after Bar Kokhba, hit even harder than the one in 70 AD.

-There continued to be widespread contempt for the occupying Roman government and again the Jews decided to throw off the shackles of tyrany.
-They thought that it was time for divine intervention and so they actually appointed a Messiah!
+There continued to be widespread contempt for the occupying Roman government and again the Jews decided to throw off the shackles of tyranny.
+They thought that it was time for heavenly intervention, so they actually appointed a Messiah!

 “The Jewish sage Rabbi Akiva (alternatively Akiba) convinced the Sanhedrin to support the impending revolt, and regarded the chosen commander Simon Bar Kokhba to be the Jewish Messiah, according to the Star Prophecy verse from Numbers 24:17: “There shall come a star out of Jacob” (“Bar Kokhba” means “son of a star” in the Aramaic language).